strubleca/tidy-uci-har/CodeBook.md

 Several transformations were performed on the raw data set in preparation for the final tidy data set.
-The following subsections with in this section detail the transformation performed.
+The following subsections within this section detail the transformation performed.

 ### Merging Training and Test Datasets